hervegirod/fxsvgimage/README.md

 ## 0.5.2
  - Fix the SVG browser not included in the distribution

+## 0.5.3
+ - Add a snapshot method in the SVGImage to simplify the process of writing the content of the result on disk

 # Usage
 Just calls one of the static `load` methods, for example:
 ~~~~